nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 At some point, you (or someone who uses your computer) directly installed one of our products, or maybe used _another_ software that automatically installed them for you.

 These products are legit and harmless, used along gamepads/game controllers related apps.
-They are:
+The ones related to the warnings are:

 - ViGEmBus: used for creating virtual gamepads
 - HidHide: used for hiding physical/real gamepads, usually to prevent them from conflicting with virtual gamepads